suncoast-devs/handbook/lessons/misc-api-intro/index.md

 ## Using our first simple API

 I'm a fan of the TV Show _"Parks and Recreation"_ and the character _Ron Swanson._ He is known for his funny sayings and expressions.
-Luckily for me there is an API on the internet that can show me funny quotes of his.
+Luckily for me, there is an API on the internet that can show me funny quotes of his.
 The project's [homepage](https://github.com/jamesseanwright/ron-swanson-quotes) describes how the API works.
 We'll be looking at all the different options, but